spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-manipulation.md

     link: docs/scos/dev/back-end-development/data-manipulation/payment-methods/payment-methods.html
 ---

-This section contains a collection of articles describing how data manipulation works in the SPryker SCOS.
+This section contains a collection of articles describing how data manipulation works in the Spryker SCOS.